 - Cut out squares of paper or use the gratitude template

-- Write or draw what you are grateful for, read/share as a family, and put in jar
+- Write or draw what you are grateful for, people and things you love.

 - Revisit contents of jar once full